 The principle of "trial and error" learning originates from behavioural psychology and was coined primarily by the psychologist Edward Thorndike.
 At the end of the 19th century, he conducted experiments with cats in so-called problem boxes.
 The cats had to activate a mechanism by trial and error in order to leave the box and receive a reward.

-Thorndike observed that the animals initially displayed different behaviours at random until they found the right mechanism by chance.
+Thorndike observed that the animals initially displayed different behaviours at random until they accidentally found the right mechanism.
 With each repetition, they became faster and more purposeful - a process he referred to as "trial and error".

 This learning principle is based on the fact that successful behaviour is reinforced by rewards and the brain forms connections in the process.
 Behaviours that do not lead to the goal, on the other hand, are shown less frequently as they have no positive consequences.